spurtcommerce/multivendor-marketplace/README.md

-# ❯ Addon Supported Community Edition (Unlimted addons Free For Enterprise Edition)
+# ❯ Unlimted addons Free For Enterprise Edition

 Spurtcommerce Addons can be integrated with the Community Edition or Marketplace Edition to extend your ECommerce Portal with more features